LLNL/HPC-Tutorials/flux/section2.md

 task 1 on rzalastor5 woke up
 sh-4.2$
 ```
-### Submit non-blocking job steps with `flux mini submit`
+### Submit non-blocking Flux jobs with `flux mini submit`
-If you just want to queue up work in a Flux allocation, the `flux mini submit` command will submit the job step and return immediately.
+If you just want to queue up work in a Flux instance, the `flux mini submit` command will submit the job and return immediately.
 As in the example above, here we will submit a 4 task mpi program in our two node allocation:
 ```
 sh-4.2$ flux mini submit -n4 --output=job_{{id}}.out ./mpi_hellosleep
 fBsFXaow5